Tornadoes spur injuries, damage in eastern Pennsylvania

 Four people were injured at the dealership and a fifth was hurt at a nearby business, Harran told reporters in a nighttime news conference.
 All injuries were considered non-life-threatening, he said.

-A video posted on Twitter shows a building at the dealership collapsed, with emergency sirens abound.
+A video posted on Twitter shows a building at the dealership collapsed, with emergency sirens ringing.

 Anthony Perez, an employee at the dealership, told The Courier Times of Bucks County that a weather alert sounded on his phone just before the tornado hit.